Jagermeister Logo

 Jagermeister Logo 1970-1987

-The adjustments made were minimal.
-The developers made the golden color light gray, reduced the brightness of the colors, and added information labels at the bottom.
+The adjustments were minimal.
+The developers changed the gold color to light gray, reduced its brightness, and added informative inscriptions at the bottom.

 1987 – 2002